codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ## Hybrid Runner

 The Hybrid Runner installation is for organizations who want their source code to live within their premises, or have other security constraints.
-For more about the theory and implementation, see [[Runner installation behind firewalls]({{site.baseurl}}/docs/reference/behind-the-firewall).
+For implementation details, see [[Runner installation behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall).
 The UI runs on Codefresh infrastructure, while the builds happen in a Kubernetes cluster in the customer's premises.

 {% include image.html